 Doctors ask their patients to read out the letters they can see.
 Once people can no longer read two letters in a line, the test is complete.
 The score is based on how faint the letters are when people can no longer read them.

-Doctors don't have to guess about contrast sensitivity with this test.
+Doctors do not have to guess about contrast sensitivity with this test.
 A person with a healthy eye has a score of 2.0.
 A rating of 1.5 or less is consistent with poor vision, researchers say.

 There are at-home versions of the test, including some you can take on your computer.
 Unfortunately, research suggests that viewing the test on a computer screen leads to skewed results.
 It’s best to take this test at a doctor’s office with a printed scorecard to get accurate measurements.